-ELI 97A Beginning Speaking and Listening (NC)
+ELI 10A Beginning Speaking and Listening (NC)

 This course is designed to build the oral English skills of nonnative speakers of English in order to prepare for academic work in English.
 This is a beginning listening and speaking course and includes practice in group interaction, public speaking and listening comprehension.
-Open only to international students wishing to prepare for academic work in English.

-Prerequisite: This is a beginning level course with placement into ELI 97A by exam.
+Enrollment preference is given to international students wishing to prepare for academic work in English.
+Prerequisite: This is a beginning level course with placement into ELI 10A by exam.
 There are no prerequisite courses.
-Corequisite: ELI 97 B, C, D.
+Corequisite: ELI 10 B, C, D.

-ELI 97B Beginning Reading and Writing (NC)
+ELI 10B Beginning Reading and Writing (NC)

 This course is designed to build the reading and writing skills of nonnative speakers of English in order to prepare for academic work in English.
 This is a reading and writing course and includes practice in the following: In reading, the focus is on comprehension, vocabulary development, reading rate and study skills.
 In writing it emphasizes sentence structure, paragraph organization and usage of formal English grammar.
-Open only to international students wishing to prepare for academic work in English.

-Prerequisite: This is a beginning level course with placement into ELI 97B by exam.
+Enrollment preference is given to international students wishing to prepare for academic work in English.
+Prerequisite: This is a beginning level course with placement into ELI 10B by exam.
 No prerequisites.

-Corequisite: ELI 97 A, C, D.
+Corequisite: ELI 10 A, C, D.

-ELI 97C Beginning Grammar (NC)
+ELI 10C Beginning Grammar (NC)

 This course is designed to build the English grammar skills of nonnative speakers of English in order to prepare for academic work in English.
 The course emphasizes usage of formal English grammar in written work and in speaking.
-Open only to international students wishing to prepare for academic work in English.
+Enrollment preference is given to international students wishing to prepare for academic work in English.

-Prerequisite: This is a beginning level course with placement into ELI 97C by exam.
+Prerequisite: This is a beginning level course with placement into ELI 10C by exam.
 No prerequisites.

-Corequisite: ELI 97 A, B, D.
+Corequisite: ELI 10 A, B, D.

-ELI 97D Pronunciation I (NC)
+ELI 10D Pronunciation I (NC)

 This course is designed to build the English pronunciation skills of non-native speakers of English in order to prepare for academic work in English.
 This is a pronunciation course and includes practice in discrimination and production of the NAE vowels and consonants and stress and rhythm of the language.
-Open only to international students wishing to prepare for academic work in English.
-Prerequisite: This is a beginning level course with placement into ELI 97D by exam.
+Enrollment preference is given to international students wishing to prepare for academic work in English.

+Prerequisite: This is a beginning level course with placement into ELI 10D by exam.
 There are no prerequisite courses.
-Corequisite: ELI 97 A, B, C.
+Corequisite: ELI 10 A, B, C.

-ELI 97E Low Intermediate Speaking and Listening (NC)
+ELI 20A Low Intermediate Speaking and Listening (NC)

 This course is designed to build the oral English skills of nonnative speakers of English in order to prepare for academic work in English.
 This is a low intermediate listening and speaking course and includes practice in group interaction, public speaking and listening comprehension.
-Open only to international students wishing to prepare for academic work in English.

-Prerequisite: Completion of ELI Level 1 (C grade or better); placement through testing or approval of the Language Arts Division and ELI Coordinator.
+Enrollment preference is given to international students wishing to prepare for academic work in English.
+Prerequisite: Completion of ELI 10A, 10B, 10C and 10D (pass); placement through testing or approval of the Language Arts Division and ELI Coordinator.

-Corequisite: ELI 97 F, G, I.
+Corequisite: ELI 20 B, C, D.

-ELI 97F Low Intermediate Reading and Writing (NC)
+ELI 20B Low Intermediate Reading and Writing (NC)

 This course is designed to build the reading and writing skills of non-native speakers of English in order to prepare for academic work in English.
 This is a low intermediate reading and writing course and includes practice in the following: In reading, the focus is on comprehension, vocabulary development, reading rate and study skills.
-In writing it emphasizes paragraph organization, writing good paragraphs and short essay.
-Open only to international students wishing to prepare for academic work in English.
+In writing it emphasizes paragraph organization, writing good paragraphs and short essays.
+Enrollment preference is given to international students wishing to prepare for academic work in English.

-Prerequisite: Successful completion of ELI Level 1 (C grade or better); placement through testing or approval of the Language Arts Division and ELI Coordinator.
-Corequisite: ELI 97 E, G, I.
+Prerequisite: Successful completion of ELI 10A, 10B, 10C, 10D (pass); placement through testing or approval of the Language Arts Division and ELI Coordinator.
+Corequisite: ELI 20 A, C, D.

-ELI 97G Low Intermediate Grammar (NC)
+ELI 20C Low Intermediate Grammar (NC)